 Ryan Tannehill sat in front of a television screen that read ANTICIPATION in bold white letters.
-This was quarterback camp with Jon Gruden, who was sitting parallel on the left side the squared glass table.
+This was quarterback camp with Jon Gruden, who was sitting parallel on the left side of the squared glass table.
 Gruden was grilling him about his ability to lead receivers to the ball on national television.
-Was he good enough at it to justify being considered as highly of a prospect as peers Andrew Luck and Robert Griffin III?.
+Was he good enough at it to justify being considered as highly of a prospect as peers Andrew Luck and Robert Griffin III?

 Archive for the ‘Ryan Tannehill’ Category

 Posted by Alen Dumonjic under Ryan Tannehill, The Tape Never Lies on Nov 22, 2013

 Posted by Darren Kritzer under Injuries, Miami Dolphins, Ryan Tannehill on Oct 28, 2012

 UPDATE: Tannehill has a hyper-extended knee and deep thigh bruise, according to Miami Herald columnist Armando Salguero.
 He will undergo an MRI on Monday.